 Graphing Sea Level Slopes and Surface Currents

-Students analyze the relationship between sea surface topography and ocean surface currents by graphing sea height differences using data collected from NASA's TOPEX/Poseidon mission.
+Students analyze the relationship between sea surface height and ocean surface currents by graphing sea height using satellite data.
+Note: This lesson is modified from NASA's TOPEX/Poseidon lesson plan.

 - Describe the use of a radar altimeter to measure sea surface height.

 - Describe the relationship between the slope of the sea surface and the direction and speed of ocean surface currents.

 - How does the Atmosphere interact with Hydrosphere?